National Capitol DX Association's

 everyone should know that they don't want to get cards via the

-using the QSL Bureau system is that you don't have to look individual
+reason for using the QSL Bureau system is that you don't have to look

 Sadly we sometimes receive a reply to our request that an Amateur